galaxyproject/training-material/topics/epigenetics/tutorials/cut_and_run/tutorial.md

 Let us first investigate the result of MEME-ChIP. **First column:** The x-axis of the sequence plots represents the nucleotide position of the motif.
 The y-axis stands for the total information (uncertainty) and thus stands for the probability that the nucleotide at a certain position is the specific letter (for DNA: T,C,G,A).
 Bigger letters stand for a higher probability.
-For more information read [here](https://en.wikipedia.org/wiki/Sequence_logo). **Second column:** Defines the algorithm that found the sequence motif.
+For more information please read [the corresponding Wikipedia page](https://en.wikipedia.org/wiki/Sequence_logo). **Second column:** Defines the algorithm that found the sequence motif.
 MEME-ChIP uses two different approaches called MEME and DREME, which can find more complex or simpler motifs.
-More information about these tools can be found [here](http://meme-suite.org/).
+More information about these tools can be found [in the Meme documentation](http://meme-suite.org/).
 **Third column:** Defines the E-value, which represents the expected number of times we would find our sequence motif in a database (peak file), just by chance.
 This means, that a small E-value corresponds to a very significant motif because the expected number we would find that motif in our peak file just by chance is very low.
 Other sequences like repeats will have a high E-value on the other hand. **Fourth column:** This graph is the result of CentriMo, a tool that shows the distribution of the best matches for that particular motif.
 The vertical line is the center of the motif.
 Therefore, if you have a long sequence motif CentriMo helps you to pinpoint a smaller sub-motif.
-You can find more information on CentriMo [here](https://meme-suite.org/meme/doc/centrimo.html).
+You can find more information on CentriMo [in the Meme documentation](https://meme-suite.org/meme/doc/centrimo.html).

 The results of MEME-ChIP endorse the findings about the DNA binding motif (T/A)GATA(A/G) {% cite Hasegawa2017 %}.
 We also found other motifs, that might be secondary sequence motifs.
 This, we could test with a deeper analysis.